Oct 072019

 installation-04Even before you enter the property, you can see the Velkommen sign just beyond the gate.
 It is placed there so that people may inform themselves about the property and find contact data as well.
 The informational sign briefly describes the property and its significance to the local history of the Norse Community.

-installation-03The third information sign is placed on the east side of the site where the rock house once stood.
+The third information sign is placed on the east side of the site where the rock house once stood.
 On the sign itself is a photograph taken of the rock house, and the Colwick family can be seen standing on the long porch which runs north and south.
 As you read the sign, and look ahead, you can see the remains of that porch, approximately in the same position as is shown in the old photograph.
 It is hoped that the information sign will help visitors to imagine the rock house as it was when Cleng Peerson made his final days there, in comfort and in company of his friends, the Colwicks.

 Jul 102014

-We have had a wonderful time in Texas this summer and ,once more, a lot of things are going on.
+We have had a wonderful time in Texas this summer and, once more, a lot of things are going on.

 This time we started in Duluth, Minnesota, where Thomas held a keynote presentation, and a cultural presentation at the Sons of Norway District 1 Convention.
 This was a good opportunity to tell more than 300 delegates, representing 10 states in the mid-West, about all the exciting things that happen in Norse and Bosque County.

-Now we have installed 2 flagpoles, and raised the Tysvær and Texas flags on them.
+• Now we have installed 2 flagpoles, and raised the Tysvær and Texas flags on them.

-Archeologists from Texas Historical Commission have come two times to the property to survey and to document buildings and artifacts.
+• Archeologists from Texas Historical Commission have come two times to the property to survey and to document buildings and artifacts.

-We have now received a cost estimate to build a smoke house.
+• We have now received a cost estimate to build a smoke house.
 Before we start to build this, we must remove an old shed which is in poor condition.

-This web page has been finalized.
+• This website has been created.

-The information boards for the property are printed, but some work remains on the construction of the frames.
+• Information boards for the property are printed, but some work remains on the construction of the frames.
 They will be installed in the near future.

-This time we have met a lot of our friends here, and in addition we have met a lot of new, wonderful people.
+• This time we have met a lot of our friends here, and in addition we have met a lot of new, wonderful people.
 We really enjoy our visits here in Bosque, and look forward to our next visit.